SAN ANTONIO RECALLS DERRICK WHITE FROM AUSTIN SPURS | San Antonio Spurs

 SAN ANTONIO RECALLS DERRICK WHITE FROM AUSTIN SPURS

-White has helped Austin go 5-2 in his seven total appearances, averaging 11.7 points, 3.6 rebounds, 2.1 assists and 1.00 blocks in 23.5 minutes.
+White has helped Austin go 6-2 in his eight total appearances, averaging 13.0 points, 3.4 rebounds, 1.9 assists and 1.00 steals in 23.6 minutes.
 The Spurs rookie is averaging 1.3 points and 1.3 rebounds in 6.7 minutes in seven games with San Antonio.